AntonovAnton/translate-i18n-vscode/README.md

 ### 1. Get Your API Key
 1. Visit [l10n.dev/ws/keys](https://l10n.dev/ws/keys)
 2. Sign up for a free account
-3. Generate your API key
+3. Generate your API Key
 4. **New users get 30,000 characters free for 3 days!**

 ### 2. Configure the Extension
 1. Open VS Code Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
 2. Run `l10n.dev: Set API Key`
-3. Paste your API key when prompted
+3. Paste your API Key when prompted

 ### 3. Translate Your Files
 1. Right-click on any JSON file in the Explorer or Editor